 The age of consent refers to the legal age at which a young person can agree to any form of sexual activity.
 In Canada, the minimum age at which a person can legally agree to indulge in any sexual activity is 16 years.
 However, depending on the relationship between those involved, the age of consent may be higher.
-Luring a person below the age of 16 years to commit a sexual act is a criminal offense, and it carries series penalties.
+Luring a person below the age of 16 years to commit a sexual act is a criminal offense, and carries with it a series penalties.
 It is also an offense to get sexually involved with a person without their consent, irrespective of their age.

 The Legal Definition of Sexual Exploitation